Manners and Etiquette in Canada: Language, Culture, and Tips

 – A thumbs down is a mild gesture of disapproval.

-– Elbows on the table while eating are considered rude in formal settings.
+– Placing elbows on the table while eating is considered rude in formal settings.

 – Eating with an open mouth is not a good gesture.